Author: Robin Labadie (LRob)

 For the first time, an LRob IP has been blacklisted

-Seeing an IP blacklisted is part of life as a host, a daily occurrence for the largest or most permissive ones.
+Seeing an IP blacklisted is part and parcel of life as a web host, a daily occurrence for the biggest and most permissive ones.
 Nevertheless, this is a first for LRob in its 10 years of existence!
-The most positive among you will say that it's the price of fame...
-Inevitably, the more the volume increases, the greater the risk of seeing an
+The more positive among you will say that this is the ransom of glory...
+Inevitably, as the volume increases, so does the risk of unauthorized activity on a site.
+The most critical will cause a scandal.
+Whatever the case, at LRob we're committed to transparency.
+So we're here to answer all your questions.
+What happened and what solutions are we implementing?
+Here are the answers.
+Find out...

 LRob Documentation: Migrating from MediaWiki to WordPress

 Replacing a wiki with WordPress: a simpler solution for documentation At LRob, documentation management is essential, but until recently it was handled by MediaWiki.
-Although this tool is effective for collaborative projects, it becomes cumbersome and complicated to manage when you are the only one writing and maintaining it.
+While this tool is effective for collaborative projects, it becomes cumbersome and complicated to manage when you're alone writing and maintaining documentation.
+It was while working on a WordPress site with numerous pages used as categories that the idea came to me: why not use WordPress to manage documentation, without any additional plugins?
+Why switch to WordPress?
+WordPress, which runs www.lrob.fr, offers...

 LRob now contributes to malicious IP reporting with AbuseIPDB

-For a long time, I had been looking for a way to effectively exploit the hacking data blocked by my servers.
-And as a WordPress specialist host, believe me when I say that I thwart hundreds, even thousands, of hacking attempts every day (and I regularly repair hacked WordPress sites that come from other hosts).
-Intrusion attempts are constant,
+For a long time, I've been looking for a way to effectively exploit the hacking data blocked by my servers.
+And as a WordPress hosting specialist, believe it or not, I thwart hundreds if not thousands of hacking attempts every day (and regularly repair hacked WordPress sites from other hosts).
+Intrusion attempts are constant, but thanks to security systems such as Fail2ban, attacks are automatically stopped before they cause any damage.
+However, beyond simply protecting my systems and customers, I wanted to go further: share this information and make the Internet more secure...

 Blacklists (RBL): SPFBL.net's outrageous practices